 Because membership ends when a member takes a refund, VRS benefits also end.
 If a Hybrid member takes a distribution from the defined contribution component but does not take a refund, there is no impact to benefits.
-The following chart explains impacts to the benefits of a member who takes a refund.
+(See the Distributions chapter of the Employer Manual for details.)